Personal tools

 Getting help using the data.

-If you have questions about using the data, post them on the forum for this data set.
+If you have questions about using the data, post them on the forum for using data sets.
 It is also possible to email questions to the data contributors.
 Instructions for doing this are included with the download.
 However, posting questions to the forum is preferable because then everyone can see the answers.

 Document Actions